Nightclaw96/Predictive-Maintenance-ML/README.md

 # Predictive-Maintenance-ML
-Built a composite machine learning model to predict the working condition of an engine based on the multivariate performance indicators
+Note: For the python code, reach out to me at https://www.linkedin.com/in/vishalkannan/ Built a composite machine learning model to predict the working condition of an engine based on the multivariate performance indicators

 ## Index